RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 Let's take a look at RedisEdge.
 RedisEdge is not a Redis module, but an aggregate of three Redis modules: RedisGears, RedisAI, and RedisTimeSeries.
 It is distributed as a Docker image, which is based on Redis Server 5.0.
-Thus, one can simply pull the image, run it, and start issuing Redis commands, load models into RedisAI, and execute Python gears scripts on RedisGears.
+Thus, one can simply pull the image, run it, and start issuing Redis commands; load models into RedisAI; and execute Python gears scripts on RedisGears.
 Although one can easily remove Docker from the equation by installing a Redis server and copying Redis modules files, we'll see that Docker actually provides significant added value and is worthwhile to keep.

 ![redis-edge-1](/redis-modules-arm-2.png)